sntsaac/weather_station/README.md

 # Raspberry Pi Pico WH IoT Weather Station

-This project uses a Raspberry Pi Pico WH microcontroller connected to a DHT11 temperature and humidity sensor and a set of LEDs to create a simple weather station that sends data wirelessly to Adafruit IO, a cloud platform for IoT data visualization and logging.
+ For this project I used a Raspberry Pi Pico WH microcontroller connected to a DHT11 temperature and humidity sensor and a set of LEDs to create a simple weather station that sends data wirelessly to Adafruit IO, a cloud platform for IoT data visualization and logging.
+The reason for me to choose this as my project was the means of convenience, but otherwise I found interesting to have the idea thaat this microcontroller (which a variant was used for another course) is able to read and send data to the cloud as an IoT object!

 _Estimated project completion time: 4h_